apigee/lembos/README.md

 that is intended to be ran via `hadoop jar` just as you would had you written your MapReduce job in Java.  *(Note:
 There is an option to build a standalone executable JAR but that would require you to package up the JAR with the necessary Hadoop JARs in a [shaded][shade] JAR.
 Since the build would be Hadoop version specific, we're not building those right now.
-For more details on how to do this, read the [build][building] documentation.)*
+For more details on how to do this, read the **Getting Started (Developer)** documentation below.)*

 ## Getting Started (User)

 First things first, we need to get a build of Lembos.
-You can do this by downloading the [latest release][latest-release] or by cloning the project and [building it yourself][building].
-Once you have a Lembos build and you have built your [Node.js MapReduce Job][anatomy-of-a-job], we need to use `hadoop jar` to run the Lembos runner.  *(For those of you not familiar with running `hadoop jar`, here is its usage: `hadoop jar <jar>
+You can do this by downloading the [latest release][releases] or by cloning the project and building it yourself.
+Once you have a Lembos build and you have built your [Node.js MapReduce Job][anatomy-of-a-job], we need to use `hadoop jar` to run the Lembos runner.
-[mainClass] args...`)*  Below is an example of how to run the word count example shipped with Lembos:
+*(For those of you not familiar with running `hadoop jar`, here is its usage: `hadoop jar <jar> [mainClass] args...`)* Below is an example of how to run the word count example shipped with Lembos:

 ```
 hadoop jar target/lembos-1.0-SNAPSHOT.jar io.apigee.lembos.mapreduce.LembosMapReduceRunner \
+  -D io.apigee.lembos.mapreduce.moduleName=wordcount \
-  -D io.apigee.lembos.mapreduce.moduleName=wordcount -D io.apigee.lembos.mapreduce.modulePath=examples/wordcount
+  -D io.apigee.lembos.mapreduce.modulePath=examples/wordcount
 ```

 It's that simple but before moving on, let's make sure we know what is going on here.
 The Lembos runner, and runtime,